 In recent years, major 3-5 star international hotel chains have proliferated.
 They are often located in downtown areas and mainly distributed in Moscow, St. Petersburg and Sochi.

-By the end of 2014, international hotel chains boasted a total of 137 hotels in Russia with over 31,000 hotel rooms (see Ernst & Young report).
+By the end of 2019, international hotel chains boasted a total of 150 hotels in Russia with over 33,000 hotel rooms.
 More than half of these hotels belong to three major international hotel groups:

 - Accor Hotels.
 French hotel chain that has spread quickly throughout Russia in recent years.
 Already has 23 hotels and plans to have more than 80 in 2020.
 This group operates under the commercial brands Mercure, Ibis and Novotel.
 Personally, it is one of my favorite options since it has options for all price points and in great locations.